libbitcoin/libbitcoin-explorer/README.md

 ## Explorer Library

-The `libbitcoin-explorer` build produces static and dynamic libraries that implement all of the functionality of the `explorer` executable.
-Tests are implemented in a distinct executable called `explorer_test` which also links `libbitcoin-explorer`.
-The symbolic link `bx` is configured as an alias for `explorer`.
+The libbitcoin-explorer build produces static and dynamic libraries.
+Tests are implemented in a distinct executable called `libbitcoin_explorer_test` which links `libbitcoin-explorer`.
+The command line executable `bx` also links to `libbitcoin-explorer`.

 Command parameterization is isolated so that each command unit test bypasses command line and [STDIO](http://wikipedia.org/wiki/Standard_streams) processing.
 This design also ensures that `libbitcoin-explorer` remains useful as a library for building other applications.